-Manatee meaning and symbolism includes gentleness, non-violence, calm, trust, vulnerability, meditation, transformation, and psychic awareness.
-In this post, you’ll learn about commonly shared manatee symbols, the manatee spirit animal, and more.
-And these qualities can be applied to the manatee’s cousin, the dugong.
+Manatee meanings and symbolism include gentleness, non-violence, calm, trust, vulnerability, meditation, transformation, and psychic awareness.
+In this post, we’ll dive into all aspects of manatee meaning and symbolism, including manatee spiritual meaning and the manatee spirit animal, plus mythology and folklore.
+This post will also include the manatee’s cousin: the dugong.

 Table of Contents